Shivi2599/Trainity-Internship-Projects/Operation_Analytics_and_Investigating_Metric_Spike/ReadMe.md

 ## Deliverable:

-The deliverable is an [Operation Analytics and Investigating Metric Spike Report]().
+The deliverable is an [Operation Analytics and Investigating Metric Spike Report](https://github.com/Shivi2599/Trainity-Internship-Projects/blob/main/Operation_Analytics_and_Investigating_Metric_Spike/Operational%20analytics%20and%20investigating%20metric%20spike%20.pptx).

+The report will provide visualizations and insights derived from SQL queries to help stakeholders make data-driven decisions.